marceldobehere/MaslOS-2/README.md

 # MaslOS-2
 MaslOS but 2

-This is very very WIP!

-I plan on this being like MaslOS from the outside, but it being completely different internally.
+This is essentially MaslOS on the outside, but completely different on the inside.

+The main difference being a working scheduler and support for ELF execution!

+(Ofc still WIP but a bunch of stuff works already!)

 Of course it is 64bit and boots using BIOS.
 And it mostly works on real hardware.

-## Goals
+## Features
  + Basics
    - Scheduler (working)
    - Elf loading (working, rarely crashes at the start for no apparent reason?)